bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Objects-In-JavaScript.md

 ### **The Object**

-In other programming languages, objects are referred to as, "dictionaries", "maps", or "associative arrays".
+In other programming languages, objects are referred to as, “dictionaries”, “maps”, or “associative arrays”.

 -   <span id="53af">Objects are indexed with `keys` instead of numbers.</span>
 -   <span id="2cc0">Order is not guaranteed within an Object.</span>